 This figure illustrates how the mind to mind communication path worked.

-Think of this a kind of neurological Morse code.
-The researchers encoded a series ones and zeros into words such as “hola” and “ciao,” showing that simple linguistic communication was possible.
+Think of this as a kind of neurological Morse code.
+The researchers encoded a series of ones and zeros into words such as “hola” and “ciao,” showing that simple linguistic communication was possible.

 Why should we care?

-Well, one way of viewing this demonstration is that it is as historic as Alexander Graham Bell saying, “Watson, come here, I want to see you:” the first ever voice communication over telephone.
+Well, one way of viewing this demonstration is that it is as historic as Alexander Graham Bell saying, “Watson, come here, I want to see you:” the first-ever voice communication over the telephone.